jbehneKSU/DiscordBot-Team1/README.md

 To setup the discord bot you will need a couple of things.
 Before you begin, you will need a file named .env (just like that nothing else) in the same folder as the bot.py file

-Within the .env file you will need to put the following things:
+Within the .env file you will need to put the following operational keys:
+(Note that the Google Sheets ID must be in double quotes, all other keys should be pasted as-is)

+- BOT_TOKEN=
+- GUILD_ID=
+- CHANNEL_ID=
+- GOOGLE_SHEETS_ID=
+- GEMINI_API_KEY=
+- RIOT_API_KEY=

+Below the operational keys there are also some configuration items used for calculating a player's tier:
+(These are the defaults as of the documentation period and subject to change as needed)
+- unranked = 11
+- iron = 10
+- bronze = 9
+- silver = 8
+- gold = 7
+- platinum = 6
+- emerald = 5
+- diamond = 4
+- master = 3
-- BOT_TOKEN =
+- grandmaster = 2

-- GUILD_TOKEN =
+- challenger = 1

-- GOOGLE_SHEETS_ID =
+- winratio = .67

-- GOOGLE_SHEETS_NAME =
+- gamesplayed = 10

-The bot token will be the discord bot token that you create on the discord developer dashboard.

 ## How to make the discord bot token ##
 You need to go to https://discord.com/developers/applications and create a new developer application.